 Lan Yu — An Extraordinary General of Ming Dynasty And A Victim of Politics

-Lan Yu (? — 1393) was an accomplished general of the early Ming Dynasty, who led the Ming's army and successfully won the Battle of Buir Lake that perished the Northern Yuan's remaining forces and contributed significantly to Ming's expanding on the southwest and northwest of China.
+Lan Yu (? — 1393) was an accomplished general of the early Ming Dynasty, who led the Ming's army and successfully won the Battle of Buir Lake that perished the Northern Yuan's remaining forces and contributed significantly to Ming's expansion on the southwest and northwest of China.

-Besides his exceptional military success, Lan Yu was also a very close friend of the Ming's powerful crown prince, and the father-in-law of another prince.
+Besides his exceptional military success, Lan Yu was also a very close friend of the Ming's powerful crown prince and the father-in-law of another prince.

 However, the early departure of the crown prince changed everything.
 Plus Lan Ye's personality, he ended up as a tragic victim of politics that had to be buried with his best friend.

 Brilliant General Lan Yu and His Early Military Life

 There were two most talented and contributive generals in Emperor Zhu Yuanzhang’s army, who started serving in his army when he only had few soldiers.
 They were quite brave and extraordinary and played important roles in the establishment of the Ming Dynasty (1368 — 1644).

 One of them was famous General Chang Yuchun (1330 — 1369), and Lan Yu (? — 1393) was his brother-in-law.